mtumilowicz/go-continuous-deployment-makefile-workshop/README.txt

 ## preface
 * goals of this workshop
+    1. understand continuous deployment
+        * principles and practices
+        * continuous integration vs continuous delivery vs continuous deployment
+    1. understand how continuous deployment pipeline may work
+        * based on the provided script
+    1. introduction into feature flags and migrations
+        * explore zero-downtime database migrations in a Kubernetes environment
+    1. enumerate best practices
 * workshop plan
+    * demonstration
         1. start k8s locally
             * for example using docker desktop
         1. run script `.run/greet`
             * verify that it is working: http://localhost:31234/app/greeting
                 * should return `greet`
         1. remove helm-workshop dir
         1. run script `.run/greet2`
             * verify that it is working: http://localhost:31234/app/greeting
                 * should return `greet2`
+    * implementation
+        1. add step to run tests before creating docker image

 ## introduction
 * may be worthwhile to take a look at